 Introduction to Software as a Medical Device in MDR

 Although it is not legally binding, notified bodies and competent authorities are likely to follow it since medical devices must be correctly classified against new risk criteria.

-Our previous article describes the new classification criteria and how the guidance indicates subsequent up-classifications of a large proportion of medical device software, currently classified as Class I, to Class IIa or higher.
+Our previous article describes the new classification criteria.
+How new guidelines indicate subsequent up-classifications of a large proportion of medical device software; currently classified as Class I, to Class IIa or higher.

 Using the IMDRF Classification to Apply Rule 11